eddylin2015/H3C-CM446-10-2025-C/Lab14_configPPPoE.md

 1.1.1.2 0039-3636-312e-6436- Unlimited Auto (C)
 3739-2e30-6130- 352d6666-6666-6666-6666

 Hence, it is known that the public network IP address assigned to the PPPoE client is 1.1.1.2.
-Step 3 Configure the NAT.
+### Step 3 Configure the NAT.
 For dial-up access, the public network IP address is dynamically assigned by the ISP.
 It cannot be determined beforehand and cannot be translated by the standard network address and port translation (NAPT).
 Easy IP applies to dial-up access to the Internet or dynamic acquisition of an IP address.
-Define a flow with the source address belonging to the 10.0.0.0/24 network segment via ACL. ammoy
+Define a flow with the source address belonging to the 10.0.0.0/24 network segment via ACL.

 ```cmd
 [Client-acl-ipv4-basic-2000] rule 0 permit source 192.168.0.0 0.0.0.255
 [Client]acl basic 2000